danielfm/django-flash/doc/source/custom_storages.rst

                 # Store the flash
                 pass
             elif self._is_flash_stored(request):
-                # Flash is null or empty, so remove the stored flash
+                # Flash is null or empty, so remove the already stored flash
                 pass

         def get(self, request):
             if self._is_flash_stored(request):
                 # Return the stored flash
                 pass

 Then, to use your custom flash storage backend, add the following setting to your project's ``settings.py`` file::